archerhush/linux-fx553vd/README.md

 # conclusion

 This project is supposed to be in a constant evolution until the stock kernel will not be completely congenial to these laptops.
-Please, report new patches to help to let the work grow up.
+Please, report new patches when you can to help to let the work grow up.